 Thank You To Our Sponsors

-Riverford Organic Farmers is the perfect main sponsor for our event.
-Not only are they sponsoring our marquee, but they are also providing us with all the organic vegetables we need to make a very large amount of sauerkraut.
+Riverford Organic Farmers has been a perfect main sponsor for our event.
+Not only did they sponsor the giant marquee where we staged the event, but they also provided us with all the organic vegetables we needed to make a very large amount of sauerkraut.
 Thank you Riverford.

-We are so happy to have Yeo Valley Organic as a main sponsor.
-Yeo is very local to us and has long been a standard-bearer for ethics and principles in farming.
-They are supporting Sauerkrautathon in all sorts of ways and it is lovely to have them as part of our dream team.
+We are so happy to have had Yeo Valley Organic as a main sponsor.
+Yeo is local to us and has long been a standard-bearer for ethics and principles in farming.
+They have supported Sauerkrautathon in so many ways and it’s been lovely to have them as part of our dream team.

-We are thrilled to announce Symprove as a Sauerkrautathon main sponsor.
-What better partner for Sauerkrautathon, than a unique multi-strain live activated bacterial supplement with a totally unique delivery system?
+We’ve been thrilled to have Symprove as a Sauerkrautathon main sponsor.
+What better partner than a unique multi-strain live activated bacterial supplement with a unique delivery system?
 Symprove is part of the future of gut health – adding microbes to support health rather than killing them (as antibiotics do).
 Thank you for joining us, Symprove.